Coordinating Decisions via Quantum Telepathy: Physical Implementation

 For Type II implementations, fidelity is also an important specification.
 Entanglement generation involves noisy memory-photon entanglement, imperfect photon detection, as well as decoherence of the memories during photon traversal.
 Measurement of the memories themselves can also be noisy.
-We will evaluate how much the quantum advantage computed for the hedge-or-not problem in~\cref{fig:anti_toxic} is robust to noise.
-For simplicity, we will assume depolarizing noise on the entangled state, but in realistic scenarios, a detailed physics simulation should be conducted.
-We define the \textbf{robustness} $\nu^*$ as how large of a depolarizing error can be tolerated before the quantum advantage disappears.
+We will evaluate how much the quantum advantage computed for the hedging problem in~\Cref{fig:anti_toxic} is robust to noise.
+For simplicity, we will assume the noise can be modeled by the entangled state going through a depolarizing channel.
+In realistic scenarios, a detailed physics simulation should be conducted.
+We define the \textbf{robustness} $\nu^*$ as how much depolarizing noise can be tolerated before the quantum advantage disappears.

 Now, the effect of depolarizing noise